omardev29/win-posix-layer/README.md

 - The `cd` function requires `zoxide` and `zi` (zoxide interactive) to be installed for full functionality
 - The `rm` function sends files to the recycle bin by default (Linux-style safety)
-- All functions are designed to be as close as possible to their Linux counterparts while respecting Windows conventions
+- All functions are designed to be as close as possible to their Linux counterparts